-Application for degrees must be made in the adult studies office or the graduate education office by the deadlines listed in the calendar.
+Application for degrees must be through the online application found on Blazenet by the deadlines listed in the calendar.
 Failure to do so on schedule will result in a late fee assessment as listed in the special fee section; a delay in the graduation date is also possible.

-Degrees
+Degrees\

+Associate of Arts

+Bachelor of Arts in Social Services

+Bachelor of Business Administration

+Bachelor of Health Administration

-Associate of Arts Bachelor of Business Administration in Management Master of Business Administration in Leadership
+Bachelor of Science in Management

+Master of Business Administration

+Master of Science in Management

+Master of Arts in Teaching

+Master of Education

-See the educational programs section of the catalogue for degrees offered and requirements.
+\See the educational programs section of the catalogue for degrees offered and requirements.